What the best inkjet printer does

 Do you need a general-purpose inkjet, or a photo inkjet printer?
 General-purpose inkjet printers cost less, but they can still crank out photos worthy of a drugstore lab.
 Dedicated photo printers have more accurate color output, especially for skin tones.

 Does printing speed matter?
 For typical home and family use, speed may not matter as much as it does for business use.
 But if you print a lot of photos, speed can be an important consideration.
 However, you can't compare printer speeds in a store; the output speed of demos is unrelated to what you'll experience when the printer is connected to your computer.
 Although manufacturers sometimes exaggerate speed in their specifications, they're a good place to start.
-Expert reviews often test printers' speed.
+Expert reviewers often test printers' speed.

 Will the printer fit your space?
 You may need a particular size and shape to fit a specific desk space.
 Printers with small footprints make the most sense for college dorms or occasional transportable use.
 Models that don't top-load are the easiest to fit into desk cubbyholes.

 What type of paper stock will you use?
 Be sure that the printer you're considering takes the types and sizes of paper you use.
-All of our Best Reviewed inkjet printers can print photos and documents up to 8 1/2 by 11 inches, as well as envelopes and legal-size paper.
+All of our Best Reviewed inkjet printers can print photos and documents up to 8 1/2 by 11 inches, as well as envelopes.
 Some can print on just about any paper size or type you can throw at them.
 Some have dual trays, so you can keep one tray loaded with photo paper and the other with standard paper stock.
 If you plan to print labels, card stock, envelopes, CDs or other challenging media, look for a straight-through paper path.

 How long do you plan to keep your prints?
 The best-quality inks from Canon, Epson and HP are all rated to last 100 years or more.
 If long-lasting prints matter to you, you should confirm that the model you're considering uses (or can use) long-lasting archival inks, and check how long they're rated to last.

 Can you connect the printer to your computer, network, or mobile device?
-Today, most printers can connect to a variety of devices via USB, Wi-Fi, etc. However, if your PC or Mac is older, check the manufacturer's system requirements, paying attention to both hardware and operating system compatibility.
+Today, most printers can connect to a variety of devices via USB, Wi-Fi, etc. However, if your PC or Mac is older, check the printer's system requirements, paying attention to both hardware and operating system compatibility.

 Regardless of the type of printer, watch out for the cost of ink.
 Big ink cartridges cost less per ounce.
-To save money over the long haul, buy a printer that accepts extra-capacity cartridges.
+To save money over the long haul, buy a printer that accepts large-capacity cartridges.